CraterCrash/godot-orchestrator-docs/docs/getting-started/introduction/key_concepts.md

 Godot's scene system is designed to be flexible; providing the role of both prefabs (archetypes) and scenes/levels, terms often used in other engines.

 <Figure image="/img/getting-started/key_concepts_main_menu.webp" caption="Simple scene"></Figure>

+For more information about Scenes, see the [Godot documentation](https://docs.godotengine.org/en/stable/getting_started/step_by_step/nodes_and_scenes.html#scenes) for details.

 ### Nodes